2018 23

 LCHB 2005 94p

 Tasted twice - last time in September 2015.
 Consistent notes.
 50% M, 35% CF, and 15% CS.
 This wine confirmed all the great things about this vintage.
 I regard this vintage in Bordeaux as one of the best since 1961!
 The captivating aroma of blueberries, perfectly ripe fruit, finely grained tannin, excellent acidity, depth, balance, and long caressing aftertaste.
-More emphasis here on elegance than on concentration.
-No sign of advanced aging here!
+There is more emphasis here on elegance than concentration, and no sign of advanced aging!
 Heartbreaker wine of excellent quality.

 LCHB 1990 91p